learn-co-curriculum/phase-1-building-simple-liker/README.md

 Only manipulate the DOM once the server requests respond.
 Do not make the heart full until you're inside a successful `.then` block.

+> Note: The tests will only check for the first part of the specification (adding the `hidden` class).
+You should verify the rest of the behavior yourself, by checking the page in the browser.

 ## Conclusion

 That's it!
 Congratulations.
 You're now a real-deal front-end developer!
 You can use